 - You are a tenant facing eviction after the state declaration of COVID emergency on March 10, 2020, and the eviction puts you at risk of becoming homeless; being doubled up; losing a job; having your children’s education disrupted; or facing an increased risk of exposure to COVID.

 - You are a tenant facing eviction for alleged lease violations related to COVID, including loss of access to medical or social services or domestic violence.

 - You are a small landlord renting out units in your 2- or 3 family home and one or more of your tenants is not paying rent or otherwise is violating their lease due to COVID.

 Tenants will not be eligible for assistance under CELHP if they face eviction for lease violations related to violent criminal activity by the tenant in or near the home or criminal activity that threatens the safety and wellbeing of other residents or staff.

-CELHP provides legal representation to owner occupants of a 2 or 3- family home if they are filing an eviction case related to COVID.
+CELHP provides legal representation to owner occupants of a 2 or 3- family home if they need legal help because they have a problem with their tenant(s) due to factors relating to COVID.
 Click here to contact the Volunteer Lawyers Project, or call them at 617-603-1700.

 What will happen when I call legal aid?

 You will speak to an intake worker or a paralegal who will ask you about your circumstances.
 Make sure you have copies of important documents, such as the notice from your landlord telling you to vacate the unit, your lease, and proof of rent payments.
 During the COVID emergency, lawyers and paralegals are meeting with tenants and owner-occupants by telephone and through computer video calls to discuss their case and next steps.

 If CELHP staff cannot take your eviction case, there may be other legal resources available.
 See the Massachusetts Legal Resource Finder to find other legal assistance.